Akron vs UAB Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Akron vs UAB Prop Picks (AI)

-Remi is pouring through loads of datapoints on each team.
+AI algorithm Remi is pouring through mountains of data on each team.
 In fact, anytime the Zips and Blazers play there’s always several intriguing observations to key in on.
-Not to mention games played at Protective Stadium in Sep rarely follow normal, predictable betting trends.
+Not to mention games played at Protective Stadium in Sep can often follow normal, predictable betting trends.

 Akron vs UAB Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over tons of data from every past game between the Zips and Blazers and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every past game between the Zips and Blazers and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the growing weight human bettors regularly put on coaching factors between a Zips team going up against a possibly improved Blazers team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Remi has been most fixated on the linear correlation of weight human bettors regularly put on coaching factors between a Zips team going up against a possibly deflated Blazers team.
+We’ve found the true game analytics appear to reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.